MitabanThis page contains information on Mitaban for veterinary use.

 For Use In Animals Only

-Toxicology studies conducted in the dog and other species suggest amitraz may alter the animal’s ability to maintain homeostasis.
+Animal safety studies conducted in the dog and other species suggest amitraz may alter the animal’s ability to maintain homeostasis.
 Animals treated with MITABAN (amitraz) should not be subjected to stress for a period of at least 24 hours posttreatment.
 Adverse reactions including three fatalities were reported during the clinical studies.
-In excess of 1100 patients with generalized demodicosis were topically treated with MITABAN.
+In excess of 1100 dogs with generalized demodicosis were topically treated with MITABAN.

-MITABAN Liquid Concentrate (amitraz) contains 19.9% N’-(2,4-dimethylphenyl)-N-[[2,4-dimethylphenyl) imino] methyl]-N-methyl-methanimidamide (w/w), and also xylol, propylene oxide, and a blend of alkyl benzene sulfonates and exthoxylated polyethers.
+MITABAN (amitraz) Liquid Concentrate contains 19.9% N’-(2,4-dimethylphenyl)-N-[[2,4-dimethylphenyl)imino]methyl]-N-methyl-methylmethanimidamide (w/w), and also xylol, propylene oxide, and a blend of alkyl benzene sulfonates and exthoxylated polyethers.
 Amitraz, a diamide, is pale yellow, has a melting point of 86° to 87° C, is not hygroscopic, is stable to heating, soluble in most organic solvents, and sparingly soluble in water.

-Amitraz is hydrolyzed to 2,4-dimethyl-formanilide and N-(2,4-dimethylphenyl)-N’-methylformamidine; these metabolites are further metabolized to 2,4-dimethylaniline and ultimately to 4-amino-3-methylbenzoic acid, which was the principle metabolite in the urine and liver.
+Amitraz is hydrolyzed to 2,4-dimethyl-formanilide and N-(2,4-dimethylphenyl)-N’-methylformamidine; these metabolites are further metabolized to 2,4-dimethylaniline and ultimately to 4-amino-3-methylbenzoic acid, which was the principal metabolite in the urine and liver.

 Studies have not been conducted to quantitatively determine absorption by the dog following topical or dermal treatment with amitraz.
 The technical drug (amitraz) and formulated material (MITABAN Liquid Concentrate) have been extensively evaluated in laboratory and domesticated animals in a series of acute, subchronic and chronic studies.